 Body composition in this study was evaluated by the bioimpedance method which is greatly influenced by the hydration of the examined subjects.
-Therefore patients which were treated with drugs which could affect water balance were not included in the study.
-Some studies raised questions about the use of BIA for evaluation of body composition in obese subjects as well as its changes in response to the weight management (Kyle UG et al. 2004).
-However, recent study of Jebb et al. (2006) declares that BIA is a useful method to measure body composition changes during clinical weight management programmes.
+Therefore patients treated with drugs which could affect the water balance were not included in the study.
+Some studies raised questions about the use of bioelectrical impedance (BIA) for evaluation of body composition in obese subjects as well as its changes in response to the weight management (Kyle et al. 2004).
+However, Jebb et al. (2007) declares that BIA is a useful method for measuring body composition changes during clinical weight management programs.
 BIA was also classified as a useful tool for body composition assessment in extremely obese subjects before and after massive weight loss induced by gastric bypass surgery (Das et al. 2003).
-In our study, a significant decrease in FFM was demonstrated in the placebo-treated group, whereas loss of FFM was demonstrated as not being significant in both calcium-treated groups.
-It cannot be excluded that the higher loss of body weight in the placebo group (-4.34 kg in the placebo group versus -3.58 kg in both calcium treated groups) was partly due to the differences in water balance.
-However, there has been no data available about the association of low calcium intake with the loss of water.
+In our study, a significant decrease in fat-free mass (FFM) was demonstrated in the placebo-treated group, whereas loss of FFM was not significant in both calciumtreated groups.
+It cannot be excluded that the higher loss of body weight in the placebo group (-4.34 kg) compared to -3.58 kg in both calcium-treated groups was partly due to differences in water balance.
+However, there are no data available about the association of low calcium intake with the loss of water.

-On the other hand, the protective effect of calcium intake on FFM was reported by Heaney et al. (2002) in a 3-yr calcium intervention trial in young women given either 1500 mg calcium per day or a placebo.
-The group as a whole had gained weight at a 3-yr follow-up; there was no significant difference in weight gain between the calcium supplemented and control groups.
-However, the weight gain in the calcium supplemented women consisted primarily in an increase in fat free mass, while the placebo treated women accumulated twice as much body fat.
-High dairy/calcium diets in 3 weight loss studies conducted by Zemel et al. (Obes Res 2004, Int J Obes 2005, Obes Res 2005) induced not only higher fat loss but also markedly reduced the loss of FFM compared with the low dairy/calcium diet.
-Preservation of FFM by dairy products could be attributable to the high content of branched chain amino acids in proteins of dairy origin.
+On the other hand, the protective effect of calcium intake on FFM was reported by Heaney et al. (2002) in a 3-year calcium intervention trial in young women given either 1500 mg calcium per day or a placebo.
+The group as a whole had gained weight in a 3-year follow-up; there was no significant difference in weight gain between the calcium-supplemented and control groups.
+However, the weight gain in the calcium supplemented women consisted primarily in an increase in fat-free mass, while the placebo-treated women accumulated twice as much body fat.
+High dairy calcium diets in three weight loss studies conducted by Zemel et al. (2004, 2005a, 2005b) induced not only higher fat loss but also markedly reduced the loss of FFM compared with the low dairy calcium diet.
+Preservation of FFM by dairy products could be attributed to the high content of branched chain amino acids in proteins of dairy origin.
 Branched chain amino acids, especially leucine, play a key role the regulation of muscle protein synthesis (Layman and Walker 2006).
 It is difficult to find an explanation how dietary calcium per se might influence preservation of FFM during the weight loss studies.
 Calcium-induced suppression of 1,25-dihydroxyvitamin D levels has been proposed as a mechanism leading to reduction of visceral adiposity as 1,25-dihydroxyvitamin D has been shown to stimulate 11β-hydroxysteroid dehydrogenase-1 (Morris and Zemel 2005).
-However, it seems unlikely that such a calcium-induced inhibition of local cortisol production in adipose tissue could play any role in modulation of overall body protein catabolism.
+However, it seems unlikely that such a calcium-induced inhibition of local cortisol production in adipose tissue could play any role in the modulation of overall body protein catabolism.